Skip to content

 sh

-console db-tools:anonymize --no-restore
+php bin/console db-tools:anonymize path/to/your/backup/to/anonymized --no-restore

 Only anonymize specific targets